itdxer/blog.itdxer.com/_posts/2020-02-09-solutions-for-the-imo-2019-problems.md

 to finish the game because we need to have "missing" edges in the graph.

 Another important observation is that with each step we reduce total number of links in the graph by 2.
-There is a different way to see this event.
-Let's focus on 3 nodes, namely A, B and C. Let's say A-B and A-C are connected, but B and C are not connected (just like in the example above).
+For example, let's focus on 3 nodes, namely A, B and C.
+Let's say A-B and A-C are connected, but B and C are not connected (just like in the example above).
 We can say that A has 2 friends, B has 1 friend and C also has 1 friend.
 After 1 operation we get A with no connections, which means that this person has 0 friends, but B and C have 1 friend each (exactly as it was before).
 Of course, B and C got different friends, but number of friends remained the same.
 We can think that during each step we reduce number of edges by 2 in one and only one node.
 It means that when node has odd number of friends we will never be able to get 0 edges for this node.
 Node with odd number of edges will have at least 1 edge at the end of the game.
 But it's not a problem for nodes that have even number of nodes.
-For them, node could be isolated from all other nodes which means that it will have zero edges.
+For them, node could be isolated from all other nodes which means that it will have 0 edges.

-At least in principle we should be able to get to group of users with 0 or 1 connection, but we cannot just subtract 2 edges from some random node per each event, since the node might not have legal moves that would allow us to get rid of the two edges.
+At least in principle, we should be able to get to group of users with 0 or 1 connection, but we cannot just subtract 2 edges from some random node per each event, since the node might not have legal moves that would allow us to get rid of the two edges.
 Simple example is a fully connected graph that has 3 nodes